mohamed-hisham-swidan/game-project/README.md

 ## 🎯Goal
 This project serves as a practical sandbox for mastering:
-- Clean code and Project Structure.
+- Train clean code and project structure.
-- Advanced Object-Oriented Programming (OOP) in Python.
+- Learn OOP principles in Python.
 - Data persistence and file I/O.
-- Git workflow and Open-Source collaboration.
+- Git workflow and just for learning🙂

 ## 💻Installation and How to Run